AbSsEnT/giskard-tech-exercise/submission/submission_report.md

 In terms of Cross-Validation F1, we got result, comparable with previous methods, but metrics on the test dataset are worse.
 Truly speaking, during experiments, it was usual, when two different configurations of hyperparameters brought similar cross-validation score, but very different test scores.
-I suppose, this is due to small data-set size, which makes non-averaged test score very unstable.
+I suppose, this is due to the small data-set size, which makes non-averaged test score very unstable.
 This is one of the reasons, why I decided to focus much more on cross-validation F1.

 ### Under-sampling methods
-Next set of algorithms aims to remove samples from majority class.
-Advantage of these methods are that they mostly work with categorical features, although the main disadvantage is that we can remove useful information from the dataset, especially during small-data regime.
+The next set of algorithms aims to remove samples from majority class.
+Advantage of these methods are that they mostly work with categorical features, although the main disadvantage is that we can remove useful information from the dataset, especially having small-data regime.

 #### Random Under-Sampling
-Consider opposite to the Random Over-Sampling method, which in contrast, randomly removes samples from majority class.
+Consider opposite to the Random Over-Sampling method, which in contrast, randomly removes samples from the majority class.

 | Cross F1 | Acc.  | F1    | Balanced Acc. |
 |----------|-------|-------|---------------|